dkl/launchpad-freebasic.dkl/readme.txt

   to be used without fbc, but it could be.
 Also, this hints at the possibility at a libfreebasic in the future.

+What to do here:

+  ./freebasic-bootstrap-x86.sh
+    Creates the bootstrap package for x86.
+This involves compiling FB, so the host must be set up accordingly.
+    This is best done on x86 (i.e. using a x86 fbc).
+Doing it on x86_64 (with a x86_64 fbc) should work too, but there's a bigger chance of running into bugs due to the cross-compiling.

+  ./freebasic-bootstrap-x86_64.sh
+    Same for x86_64

 Some information on the FreeBASIC Compiler:

   FreeBASIC is a programming language influenced mostly by QBASIC, C, C++,